subjs/WinSecNotes/Networking/Port_Forwarding/README.md

 Enter **SOCKS5**.
 This is a TCP/UDP forwarder that packs the important routing (and authentication) data into a SOCKS5 header.
 The full specs of how the handshake works is here: https://datatracker.ietf.org/doc/html/rfc1928.

 After a specific connection instance finishes its SOCKS5 handshake, then it will forward traffic back and forth just like our basic Port Forwarder.
+Our basic Port Forwarder, however, is only capable of forwarding one connection to and from a fixed IP+port.
+The SOCKS5 proxy server is more flexible - each connection can be forwarded to a different IP+port.

 **NOTE**: For a more fully capable SOCKS5 proxy, check out: